StrongTownsLangley/ValuePerAcre2/README.md

 ### 2024 Property Assessments, from TOL Open Data
 Source: https://data-tol.opendata.arcgis.com/datasets/6f63c681511e4856836a7c9f988a0a6f_0/

 This dataset seems to now only include Residential assessments, though used to include all types.
 Archived here as 2024_assessments.geojson

 ### 2024 Property Assessments, from TOL ArcGIS
 Source: https://mapsvr.tol.ca/arcgisext02/rest/services/GeoSource/DynamicServices/MapServer/1129

 This dataset is used by the GeoSource map and includes ALL assessed values, however we use the Open Data set first and fall back to this one.
 This data is downloaded using the 00_DownloadAssessmentData.py script.

 ### Parcel Data
 Source: https://data-tol.opendata.arcgis.com/datasets/cc82def6b6b54586aa7a1e452fcc1f02_0/

-This dataset includes all the parcel outlines
+This dataset includes all the parcel outlines which is essential for calculating value per acre.

 ### Tax Rates
 Archived at: https://strongtownslangley.org/library/maps/maps_sources/2024-Tax-Rates.pdf

 Original Tax Rates taken from the TOL Website.

 ## Features